ABOUT THE PROFESSIONAL DRIVING CONSULTANCY

 The Professional Driving Consultancy takes full responsibility for all its paid actions.

-For many years PDC has been a member of the Australian Driver Trainers Association (ADTA).
+For many years PDC has been a member of the New South Wales Driver Trainers Association (NSW DTA).

-The ADTA helps to underwrite PDC's vocational and ethical responsibilities.
+The NSW DTA helps to underwrite PDC’s vocational and ethical responsibilities.

 These include holding professional indemnity and public liability insurances.
 As well as third party and comprehensive insurances.